 How do you feel about a fixed payment from the government with no strings attached, regardless of your employment status?
-The thought would be that government would provide every citizen a fixed payment to fund basic living expenses at a certain age for life.
+The thought would be that the government would provide every citizen a fixed payment to fund basic living expenses at a certain age for life.

 A fixed cash payment from the government is not a new concept.
 Several foreign countries (Canada, Finland, and the Netherlands) have experimented with this concept on a limited scale with varying disputed results.
 Milton Friedman and Martin Luther King, Jr. advocated a basic income policy in the 1960’s to help mitigate poverty.
 In addition, President Nixon’s proposal (called the Family Assistance Plan) was presented to the Senate in 1970 but failed to garner enough support to become law.
 Hawaii is currently studying the possibility of implementing a universal basic income.